Tutorials Design Patterns in C#

 Next: Options Pattern in ASP.NET Core — Complete Guide

-Practice: Add one small feature using today's pattern — commit with feat(design-patterns): article-56.
+Practice: Apply today's pattern in one module — commit with feat(patterns): article-56.

 FAQ

-Middleware Pattern helps ShopNest Enterprise Architecture implement Inventory using C# 12 LINQ with EF Core where applicable.
+Middleware helps ShopNest Enterprise Architecture implement Inventory with maintainable, testable C# structure.

 Q3: Is this asked in Indian IT interviews?